istvan-derda/while-parser/README.md

-# Simple While-Program Parser build with ANTLR
+# Simple While-Program Parser built with ANTLR

 A simple parser I built for my parsing class at Leipzig University.